profullstack/unyunddit/README.md

-# UnyundIt - Anonymous Reddit Clone
+# Unyunddit - Anonymous Reddit Clone

 A completely anonymous Reddit clone designed for the Tor network with automatic post deletion after 36 hours.
 Built with SvelteKit and Supabase, featuring server-side rendering only (no client-side JavaScript) for maximum privacy and security.